MonaSolutions/MonaServer/doc/serverapp.rst

   function refresh():void {...}

-When you create your own flowWriter, you can overload its *onManage* function, allowing you to write the same thing in a more elegant way, which avoid here *writers* table usage, and make the code really more short (see *Objects* part of `Server Application, API <./api.html>`_ page for more details).
+When you create your own :ref:`ref-writer`, you can overload its *onManage* function, allowing you to write the same thing in a more elegant way, which avoid here *writers* table usage, and make the code really more short (see :doc:`api` page for more details).

 .. code-block:: lua